dqdang/xv6-docker/README.md

 Then run "make TOOLPREFIX=i386-jos-elf-".
 Now install the QEMU PC simulator and run "make qemu".

-This modified version includes a container system (similar to Docker).
+This modified version includes a container system, similar to Docker.